gideonsimpson/ARFF.jl/docs/src/examples/example1.md

 F0 = FourierModel([1. *randn(ComplexF64) for _ in 1:K],
     [randn(d) for _ in 1:K]); nothing
 ```
+This uses the default complex exponential activation functions.

 ## Set Parameters and Train
 ```@example ex1